ACMILabs/static-museum-audio-guide/readme.md

 This template is built on top of the [Jekyll new](https://github.com/jglovier/jekyll-new) theme by [Joel Glovier](http://joelglovier.com/).
 While it is reusable in its current form, it was purpose built for the Scorsese Exhibition at ACMI.
 Take a look at a live version, and view the [Scorsese Audio Guide](https://guides.acmi.net.au/scorsese/welcome).

 Some image editing / Photoshop skills will be required to build a finished guide.
-Parts of the theme (such as the welcome page)
+Parts of the theme (such as the welcome page) are just plain old HTML and will need to be customised for your guide.

 The audio guide features the following main pages: